1 of 19

 FAVORITE PREY: Horny truckers. —Marc Bernardin

 Was ripping out a TV news anchor's spine on live television not enough for you?
 While Bill Compton (Stephen Moyer) and Eric Northman (Alexander Skarsgård) have been afflicted with the vamp equivalent of bipolar disorder — sometimes redemptively gentle, sometimes amorally diabolical — Russell has been consistently (and deliciously) evil throughout.

-FAVORITE PREY: Sookeh Stackhouse (Anna Paquin) is his!
+FAVORITE PREY: Sookie Stackhouse (Anna Paquin) is his!
 Okay, technically she's still Bill's.
 So, if Russell can't have Bon Temps' most magical fairy, any tasty fae will do. —Lanford Beard

 8 of 19

 Nobel prize-winning chemist Michael Morbius set out to cure himself of a rare blood disorder and accidentally turned himself into a bloodthirsty creature of the night — a ''living'' vampire created by science!
 He isn't quite a full vampire — holy water didn't hurt him, the sun just gave him a minor skin irritation — but that distinction probably doesn't matter to his victims.